Please note: At your instructor's discretion,

 -

-In class, we will practice
+In class, we will start to practice

 interpreting logistic regression tables in the